DLZaan/apapi/README.md

 Python.
 Currently, you can authenticate using either Basic Authentication (email & password), or OAuth2 (client_id & refresh_token, both non-rotatable and rotatable) - Cert based authentication is on the roadmap.
-Use Bulk, Transactional, and ALM endpoints, with more coming soon!
+Use Bulk, Transactional, ALM and Audit endpoints, with more coming soon!

 As an abstract example, here we export some CSV and import it back to Anaplan:
 ```python